ldksyahid/ldksyahid-app/README.md

 ```

 ### 6. Configuration .env
-edit .env db_database same with your db created (you must create db from like mysql)
+edit .env db_database same with your db created (you must create db from like mysql) and email for notification from email
 ```
 DB_HOST=localhost
 DB_DATABASE=your_db_name